-LP gas containers shall not be placed or stored inside the vehicle.
-LP gas containers are equipped with safety devices which relieve excessive pressure by discharging gas to the atmosphere.
+Propane containers shall not be placed or stored inside the vehicle.
+Propane containers are equipped with safety devices which relieve excessive pressure by discharging Propane into the atmosphere.

 FAILURE TO COMPLY COULD RESULT IN DEATH OR SERIOUS INJURY.

 PROVIDENCE INFORMATION